 Health & Wellness Coach and grandmother raising two teenage granddaughters

-I am the mother of 8 grown biological children and grandmother to 16 biological grandchildren with twin grandbabies due May 2017.
+I am the mother of 8 grown biological children and grandmother to 18 biological grandchildren.
 I have a B.S. in Community Health Education from the University of Utah and an M.A. in Psychology: Specialization in Health & Wellness from the University of the Rockies.
 I am a freelance writer as well as a Health & Wellness Educator/Coach, and author of I LOVE YOU FROM THE EDGES: Lessons on Raising Grandchildren.

 I was remarried in June 2002 in Virginia.
 I had one 16-year-old daughter still at home and grown children who lived in various parts of the country.
 I had been married for 22 years and divorced from my children's father for 9 years.
 The man I married had been married for 16 years and divorced for 12 years.
 He had two sons, ages 28 and 16 who lived across the country.
 For the sake of his privacy I will call the man that I was married to for a few years, "John."
 That is not his real name.

 Life looked exciting and rather simple.
 "John" had worked for the same company for 24 years.
 I had gone back to college after my divorce and earned a B.S. degree in Community Health Education.
 I was self-employed and worked out of my home.